Stüssy: Style

 The early success of the brand has been attributed to its popularity in the hip hop and skateboarding/surfer scenes.
 The brand was also embraced by the punk and other subcultures.
 In a 1992 interview Stussy said, "Everybody calls it surf wear, or urban streetwear, punk, or surf street...
 I don't name it, and I don't name it on purpose."

 Collaborations

 In 2011, Marvel paired up with Stüssy for an extensive line split between two series.
-The first, released on 27 April, had nine T-shirt designs depicting several of the comics' most popular superheroes combined with Stüssy's graphic language.
+The first, released on April 27, had nine T-shirt designs depicting several of the comics' most popular superheroes combined with Stüssy's graphic language.
 The second was made up of designs from nine guest artists who interpreted their favorite characters from the Marvel Universe.
 In 2019, Stüssy partnered up with fashion designer Matthew Williams to release two products: a garment dyed tee made of recycled organic cotton and a pair of co-branded leather hiking boots.
 The next year, Williams announced a new partnership with the brand for denim products and in late 2020, the brand partnered with CDG to create a capsule collection in commemoration of Stüssy's 40th anniversary.
+In 2025, Nike and Stussy Released Limited-Edition Boots and Apparel, including the Baltoro boot, which was initially part of the brand’s ACG (All Conditions Gear) line and was originally released in 1990.
+It is best known for its use of vivid colors.